dblana/data-science-in-tidyverse/README.md

-This is the repo for *"Data Science in the tidyverse"* given at `rstudio::conf(2019)` in Jan 2019.
+This is the repo for *"Introduction to R and the tidyverse"* given at Aberdeen University in December 2019.

 ## Description

-This is a two-day hands on workshop based on the book [R for Data Science](http://r4ds.had.co.nz/).
-You will learn how to visualize, transform, and model data in R and work with date-times, character strings, and untidy data formats.
+This is a one-day hands on workshop based on the book [R for Data Science](http://r4ds.had.co.nz/).
+You will learn how to visualize and transform data in R and work with date-times, character strings, and untidy data formats.
 Along the way, you will learn and use many packages from the tidyverse including ggplot2, dplyr, tidyr, readr, purrr, tibble, stringr, lubridate, and forcats.

 ## Software Requirements